 With the relatively low potential evaporation, the high precipitation in the humid tropics leads to large water surpluses.
 As an example, San Carlos de Rio Negro in S Venezuela has a precipitation of 3,521 mm and a potential evaporation of only 520 mm.
 Thus, insofar as runoff is impeded in flat terrain, extensive swamps are created.

 In Uganda, such swamps occupy 12,800 km2 , about 6% of the total area.
 The catchment areas of the river systems there are not separated from each other by watersheds, but are connected in a network-like manner by swamps.
 On the flight from Livingstone to Nairobi one sees the large Lukango swamps and furthermore those around Lake Kampolombo and Lake Bangweulu.
 But the largest swamp is formed by the White Nile in S Sudan.
-With its left tributary, the Bar-el-Ghasal, it fills with water the large basin situated at 400 m Nn.
+With its left tributary, the Bar-el-Ghasal, it fills with water the large basin situated at 400 m asl.
 It is the marshland known as the Sudd, the greatest extent of which reaches 600 km from north to south and from west to east; the total area is estimated at 150,000 km2; it varies depending on whether it is high or low tide.
 Due to evaporation in the Sudd area, the Nile loses half of its water.
-It is not a free expanse of water with small islands barely protruding above the water, but a green carpet of oscillating grass and floating islands formed by shoots of the grass Vossia lying on the water surface as well as papyrus.
+It is not a free expanse of water with small islands barely protruding above the water, but a green carpet of oscillating grass and floating islands formed by shoots of the grass Vossia lying on the water surface as well as Papyrus.

 Also lawns of floating plants, the Eichhornia introduced from South America as well as Pistia play a role.
 In between one recognizes from the airplane individual free watercourses and smaller water surfaces.
 A part of the land emerges at low water and forms a grassland with the tall Hyparrhenia rufa and Setaria incrassata.
 The wettest parts are covered with Echinochloa species, Vetiveria and reeds (Phragmites).

 The "Great Pantanal" in Mato Grosso, Brazil, on the border of Bolivia and Paraguay, was formerly thought to be a similarly large marsh from which the southern tributaries of the Amazon and the right tributaries of the upper Paraná rise, but this area is flooded only during the rainy season, but during the dry season it is used for grazing, leaving many annular lakes with riparian forests.
+It is severely threatened by industrial beef-farms.

 Swamps and pools of water are also common in the rest of the humid tropics.
 The aquatic vegetation consists of some cosmopolitan and pantropical species with floristic features peculiar to each area.

-8 Mangroves as halo helobiomes in ZB I and ZB II
+8 Mangroves as halo-helobiomes in ZB I and ZB II

 Anyone approaching a tropical coast protected by coral reefs from the sea will notice the mangroves, whose treetops barely rise out of the seawater at high tide.
 Only at low tide do the lower parts of the trunks with their breathing roots become visible (◘ Fig. E-34).
-These forests grow in the intertidal zone in salt water whose concentration is about 35 , corresponding to a potential osmotic pressure of 2.5 MPa.
+These forests grow in the intertidal zone in salt water whose concentration is about 35 g⋅l-1, corresponding to a potential osmotic pressure of 2.5 MPa.